-Washington City is committed to the highest standards of budgeting and spending, and we will address this issue proactively.
-To prevent this finding in the future, the City will make additional efforts to identify potential budgetary overages and further educate departments on the appropriate procedures to prevent and address over expended accounts.
-Our finance department will also review any variances to the budget monthly and recommend any budget adjustments to the Mayor and City Council on a quarterly basis moving forward.
-These changes, coupled with additional management oversight, will correct this issue in the future.
+Washington City is committed to the highest standards of budgeting and spending, and we will address these items proactively.
+To prevent similar findings in the future, the City will make additional efforts to identify potential budgetary overages and necessary fund transfers.
+These changes, coupled with continued management oversight, will yield the desired results.